Pranav-Rama/M2-Robotics-Project/Readme.md

 .yaml file: image, resolution, origin,negate, <br>
 .pgm file: Image file(can be rendered on GIMP)<br>

 These 2 files are what you will provide to other Nodes.
-Nodes can later subcribe to the static_map(nav_msgs/GetMap) Service.
+Nodes can later subscribe to the static_map(nav_msgs/GetMap) Service.
 To start publishing OGM: rosrun map_server map_server my_map.yaml</p>

 <p align="center">